rtdeb/GeoPick/README.md

 <hr>

 ### How to install
-To download, install, and run the application, please set up the server and client sides by following the commands below (in shaded background).
+To download, install, and run the application, please set up the server and client sides by executing the commands below.
 Once done, you can access the application at http://localhost.8081.
 You can change the execution parameters in a *.env* (in this repo shown as *.env_example*).

 > git clone https://github.com/aescobarr/GeoPick.git